The essential guide to HR compliance in the UK

-Like most small and medium-sized business operators, you wear several hats when it comes to your business.
-At any one time you’re probably trying to be a visionary entrepreneur, tenacious salesperson, creative thinker and great team manager; all while trying to keep a close eye on compliance, of course.
+Like most small and medium-sized business owners, you wear several hats when it comes to your business.
+At any one time you’re probably trying to be a visionary entrepreneur, tenacious salesperson, creative thinker and great team manager; all while trying to keep a close eye on compliance.
+So, it’s no wonder that 3 in 4 SMEs report that keeping up with legislation is a major challenge.

 As hard as business owners work, high-paced multitasking can often leave you open to human error.
 HR and employment compliance are a vital part of business success, yet can often be neglected, with disastrous consequences.